jonandel/ha-hildebrandglow-dcc/README.md

 ## Installation

+Note: if you had the previous Integration (by HandyHat, and now abandoned) installed, it is strongly advised to remove it, and ensure you perform a full Home Assistant reboot before installing this.

 ### Automated installation through HACS

 You can install this component through [HACS](https://hacs.xyz/) to easily receive updates.
 Once HACS is installed, click this link: